lucas7maciel/Huffer/README.md

 ```

 ### Running
-To compress or deompress a file
+To compress or decompress a file, move it into /inputs and execute
 ```
 ./huff <filename>
 ```